European Senior Tour Qualifying School FAQ

 Q. If I earn a ‘Tour Card’, how many tournaments will I be able to play on the European Seniors Tour?

-A. This will vary from year to year, however, in 2012 the number of opportunities for European Senior Tour School graduate in position 6 was 13 and for position 14 it was 3.
-The total number of tournaments on the 2012 schedule was 14.
+A. This will vary from year to year, however, in 2013 the number of opportunities for European Senior Tour School graduates in position 6 was 10 and for position 14 it was 3.
+The total number of tournaments on the 2013 schedule was 14.

 Q. If I finish in the top 14 of the Qualifying School, how do I retain my European Senior Tour membership for the following season?